madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 #
 Selection of model from Tensorflow detection model zoo

-The criteria for selection of model from the Tensorflow detection model zoo was based on the work by Jonathan Huang et al., [Speed/accuracy trade-offs for modern convolutional object detectors](https://arxiv.org/pdf/1611.10012.pdf).
+The criteria for selection of model from the Tensorflow detection models zoo was based on the work by Jonathan Huang et al., [Speed/accuracy trade-offs for modern convolutional object detectors](https://arxiv.org/pdf/1611.10012.pdf).

  A summary of results from the above work is shown below:
 ![][image1]

 Based on the above set of results the "Faster R-CNN w/ResNet, Hi Res, 50 Proposals" model was selected for traffic light detection and classification.
 This model is a good trade-off between speed and accuracy.
-Accordingly, the [faster_rcnn_resnet50_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) was utilized for training the dataset.
+Accordingly, the [faster_rcnn_resnet50_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) was utilized as initializer for training the dataset.

 #
 Train and Test Data Sets